-• How do you make room for grace and growth in your relationships?

-s citizens we experienced the rush to war after nine eleven.
-Nineteen years later we know the cost in human lives on both sides.
+• How do you make room for grace and growth in your relationships? s citizens we experienced the rush to war after nine eleven.
+Today we know the cost in human lives on all sides.

 Think of the negative energy that demonizing and one-upping opponents generates.
 Think of the power for good that we generate each time we forgive.
 Think of the virtuous cycle of solidarity and constructive action for justice that we set in motion.